Harsh-winuall/QC-Project/README.md

 You may also see any lint errors in the console.

 ### Running the Flask backend
-To install allOpen a separate terminal:
+To install all dependencies, open a separate terminal:
 1. Go to api directory by command `cd api`
 2. Create a virtual environment `python -m venv venv`
 3. Run `. venv/bin/activate` to start the virtual environment